 - Transcranial magnetic stimulation

 Cognitive behavioral therapy (CBT) uses education, monitoring and physical control strategies as well as cognitive control strategies and behavioral strategies.
 The therapy targets the connection between thoughts, physical symptoms and behaviors, namely the negative ones that lead to the disorder.
-CBT is used to treat substance use disorders, too.
-When necessary, it is combined with medication.
 The intent is to change how the patient is relating to their symptoms.
 By educating the patient on what GAD actually is, they may understand why it happened and how to prevent its control over them.
 In a sense, it empowers the patient to overcome the disorder by making different choices.

 During therapy, the patient spends a good chunk of the session talking.
 When they are not talking, they are listening to a licensed professional.
 It is an opportunity to learn social skills, too.
 Plus, it is a safe environment to learn coping skills.

-Exposure therapy may be combined with CBT.
+Exposure therapy may be with CBT.
 The goal is to identify, challenge and neutralize thoughts that are preventing the patient from overcoming GAD.
-A patient may be assigned homework in between the sessions.
-This gives them something to talk about at the next sessions.
-It also gives the licensed professional the opportunity to assess how the patient is progressing.
+A patient may have homework in between the sessions.
+This gives them something to talk about at the next session and also gives the licensed professional the opportunity to assess how the patient is progressing.

 Medication for Anxiety

 There are several prescription medications available to individuals suffering from anxiety as well as GAD.
 They include:

 A doctor will make a careful assessment before prescribing medication for anxiety disorders.
 They have to ensure that there is no existing substance use disorder first.
 A doctor also has to find out if the patient is already on any prescriptions.
 Benzodiazepines, for example, can have a negative reaction with prescription opioids.
 Any prescription consumed for an extended period of time can lead to tolerance and other side effects.